-The Matrix information on the following pages is intended to give guidance on the requirements and classes to be offered for different meeting types.
+The Matrix on page 10-11 is intended to give guidance on the requirements and classes to be offered for different meeting types.

 It is intended to protect the integrity of the major meetings whilst giving flexibility to run different and novelty type meetings at club level.